‘The Voice': Coaches Team Up for Unforgettable Camila Cabello Cover [Watch] - NewsBreak

 RELATED PEOPLE

 Why Is Blake Shelton Leaving ‘The Voice’?
-He Announces His Departure in Statement

-An end of an era.
-Blake Shelton announced his departure from The Voice after he completes his 23rd season on the hit singing competition show.
-But why is he leaving?
-Keep scrolling below to find out everything we know.
-Blake Shelton Announces His Departure From ‘The Voice’.
-“I’ve been...
+The Real Reason He’s Quitting After 23 Seasons

+After being on The Voice for 22 seasons, fans are asking: Why is Blake Shelton leaving The Voice?
+Shelton joined The Voice as a coach in season 1 in 2011 alongside Adam Levine, Christina Aguilera and CeeLo Green.
+He is the last original judge on the NBC reality TV singing competition after Green’s exit in 2013, Aguilera’s exit in 2016 and Levine’s exit in 2019.
+Currently, season 22 is airing on NBC and has a lineup of Shelton, Gwen Stefani, John Legend and Camila Cabello.
+Throughout Shelton’s tenure, the show has welcomed the likes of Ariana Grande, Miley Cyrus, Nick Jonas, Pharrell...

+Carrie Underwood Fans Are Losing It Over This Outfit She Wore on Gun Range Date Night With Mike Fisher

 IN THIS ARTICLE